EliaTogni/Univault/Classes/Simulation.md

 -------------------------------------------------------------

 ##### Bernoulli Random Variable
-A **Bernoulli Random Variable** models a single trial that can be succesful or not.
+A **Bernoulli random variable** models a single trial that can be succesful or not.
 The probability of success of the trial is known.

 Expected Value $\mathbb{E}[X] = 1 \cdot p + 0 \cdot (1 - p) = p$.<br />
 Variance $Var[X]= \mathbb{E}[(X - \mu)^2] = (1 - p)^2 p + (0 - p)^2 (1 - p) = p(1 - p) (1 - p + p)$ $= p ( 1 - p )$.